Shalom Hanoch: Musical career

-Pre-Rock

 In 1967, Shalom performed with The High Windows in Tel Aviv.
 It was there that he was introduced to Arik Einstein, who was already a star in Israel.
 Impressed with what he had seen and heard, Einstein suggested that Hanoch write songs for him.
 A first EP, Hagar, was released the same year, with four of Hanoch's compositions performed by Einstein.

 Hanoch's breakthrough occurred in 1968 when Arik Einstein recorded his second album, Mazal Gdi (Capricorn), that contained only songs written by Hanoch.
 Hanoch also wrote the lyrics for six of the album's songs.
 The cooperation between the two continued in the Israel Song Festival (Festival HaZemer), where Einstein performed Hanoch's songs.
 However, the complex, unusual song "Prague," which dealt with the Soviet invasion of the capital of the Czech Republic, was not well-received by the audience.
 In 1969, Hanoch and his former Nahal military ensemble member, Chanan Yovel, joined with Benny Amdursky and founded the band HaShlosharim.
 Shalom composed many of the band's songs.
 Hanoch also continued writing for other artists during this period.

-Rock Revolution

 In 1970, Arik Einstein, Shalom Hanoch and The Churchills introduced a new sound influenced by Anglo-American Rock n' Roll to the Israeli music scene.
 The album Shablul, in which Hanoch composed all the songs, pioneered this new sound.
 One of the best-known songs from this album was Ma Ata Ose KsheAta Kam Baboker (What Do You Do When You Wake Up in the Morning).
 The 'Churchills', who played on most of the songs, were influenced by the Psychedelic rock of the late 1960s, and this kind of psychedelia appeared in some of their songs.
 Shablul's lyrics demonstrated another innovative dimension in Israeli music.
 The lyrics used everyday popular language rather than formal jargon, representing a deviation from the songwriting conventions of that time.
 'Shablul' featured many hits, including the more old-style song HaBalada Al Yoel Moshe Salomon (The Ballad About Yoel Moshe Salomon).
 The album is regarded as a masterpiece, and many of the songs were later covered by artists like Zikney Tzfat and Rockfour.

 Plastelina, the second Einstein-Hanoch album, was recorded four months after 'Shablul'.
 Two more artists who worked with Einstein at that time, Shmulik Kraus and Josie Katz, took part in recording and composing.
 In the same year, Hanoch wrote and composed a song for Uri Zohar's Hitromemut movie.
 In 1971, Hanoch flew to London to start an international career.